gatewaynode/MetaGraphia/README.md

 ## Development Progress

-### Current Status: Story #1 Implementation
+### Current Status: Stories #1-4 Implementation (Partially Complete)
-We have successfully implemented the foundation for Story #1 (Basic Text-to-Image Generation) with the following components:
+We have successfully implemented the foundation for Stories #1-4 with the following components:

 #### ✅ Completed Features
 - **Tauri + Svelte Setup**: Modern tech stack with Tauri 2.0 and Svelte 5.0